CodeYourFuture/curriculum/content/js1/blocks/feedback/index.md

 ### Passing `getOrdinalNumber`

-We can now make the test pass by implementing functionality for the first test case.
+We can now pass the test by implementing functionality for the first test case.
 We could write the following:

 get-ordinal-number.test.js